 2) enDAQ Lab

-Midé’s Slam Stick Lab is available for free along with some example recording files.
-This software currently only works with Slam Stick recording files; but Midé has plans to open this up to other import files in the future.
+The enDAQ Lab is available for free along with some example recording files.
+This software currently only works with enDAQ sensors (formerly Slam Stick) recording files; but we have plans to open this up to other import files in the future.
 The software only has basic analysis capabilities but it covers the major ones typically needed: FFT, PSD, spectrogram, unit conversion, and general plotting.
 Data can also be exported to MATLAB or CSV (readable by Excel, Python, and other software) for follow-on analysis.